 Intellectual Property (e.g., by registering a copyright, etc.).
-Upon creation, Students shall promptly disclose the existence and nature of any and all Intellectual Property to the School and to those Parties that are involved in the Program for and during which the Intellectual Property was created.
-The Parties agree that the School has no obligation to preserve, protect or safeguard any Student rights in Intellectual Property.
+Upon creation, Students shall promptly disclose the existence and nature of any and all Intellectual Property to PGS and to those Parties that are involved in the Program for and during which the Intellectual Property was created.
+The Parties agree that PGS has no obligation to preserve, protect or safeguard any Student rights in Intellectual Property.